simonverret/materials_data_api_scripts/README.md

 This repository contains scripts to download the data from:
 - ICSD (requires credentials)
-- Materials project (requires `pip install pymatgen`)
+- Materials project (with pymatgen)
 - OQMD (in progress)

-In the end, I aim at using only the they all have REST API
+The end goal of this project is to rely solely on python official modules.

 ## Requirements
 install the requirements manually: